Backlund Transformations for Darboux Integrable Differential Systems: Darboux Integrable Differential Systems

 This definition of Darboux integrability is slightly more general than that given in \cite{anderson-fels-vassiliou:2009a}, where it was assumed that the singular systems $\hCalV$ and $\cCalV$ are Pfaffian systems.
-It is a simple matter to argue (\cite{anderson-fels-vassiliou:2009a}, Section 2.2) that if $\CalI$ is a Darboux integrable, then about each point of $M$ there exists a local co-frame $\{\, \bftheta,\, \bfheta,\, \bfceta,\, \bfhsigma, \bfcsigma \ \}$ such that
+It is a simple matter to argue (see Appendix C, or Section 2.2 in \cite{anderson-fels-vassiliou:2009a}) that if $\CalI$ is Darboux integrable, then about each point of $M$ there exists a local coframe $\{\, \bftheta,\, \bfheta,\, \bfceta,\, \bfhsigma, \bfcsigma \ \}$ such that

-Such co-frames are said to be {\deffont 0-adapted co-frames with respect to the Darboux pair $\{\hV, \cV\}$}.
+Such coframes are said to be {\deffont 0-adapted coframes with respect to the Darboux pair $\{\hV, \cV\}$}.
+Note that